 - Ex vivo membrane destabilisation studies (AO/EB staining) of digestive glands (Porcellio scaber);

-- Tissue culture laboratory establishemnt and introducing of different In vitro techniques.
+- Tissue culture laboratory establishemnt and different in vitro techniques.